 Fabric Mod Podge vs Regular Mod Podge

 In terms of function, all mod podge performs the same way.
 Essentially, they are good at gluing up, sealing, and polishing.
 So how can you set apart a regular mod-podge from the fabric one?

-You’ll find it not working on pieces of clothes.
+You’ll find it not working on pieces of clothing.
 It’s because the textile is soft and needs intensive care.
-You may damage it easily on the use of any slightest harsh element.
+You may damage it easily with the use of any slightest harsh element.
 So, when your base is a fabric, you need to opt for the fabric mod podge.

 The formula suitable for fabric allows you to wash the items in a gentle cycle and use them.
 With its quick-drying nature, you can print permanent designs with more than one coat of glue and sealant.
 You can go for gluing up fabric appliques to any other fabric items.